-The battery powering the Dronenautix LLC UASs provides approximately 25 minutes of powered flight.
-To meet the 20-minute reserve requirement in 14 CFR §91.151, UAS flights will be limited to approximately 10 minutes in length.
+The battery powering the Elevated Perspective LLC UAS provides approximately 18 minutes of powered flight.
+To meet the 30-minute reserve requirement in 14 CFR §91.151, UAS flights will be limited to approximately 10 minutes in length.
 Given the limitations on the UAS's proposed flight area and its proposed operations within a predetermined location, a longer time frame for flight in daylight VFR conditions is reasonable.
-Furthermore, operating the UASs in a tightly controlled area where only people, property owners, or official representatives who have signed waivers will be allowed, less than 20 minutes of reserve fuel does not engender the type of risk that §91.151(a) was intended to address.
+Furthermore, operating the UASs in a tightly controlled area where only people & property owners notified of the operation will be allowed, less than 30 minutes of reserve fuel does not engender the type of risk that §91.151(a) was intended to address.

-Dronenautix LLC believes that safety can be achieved by limiting flights to 10 minutes or 25% of battery power, whichever occurs first.
-This restriction would be more than adequate to return the UAS to its pre-determined landing zone from anywhere in its limited operating area.
+Elevated Perspective LLC believes that safety can be achieved by limiting flights to 10 minutes or 25% of battery power, whichever occurs first.
+This restriction would be more than adequate to return the UAS to a pre-determined landing zone from anywhere in its limited operating area.

-Dronenautix LLC is not seeking an exemption for nighttime UAS operations.
-14 C.F.R. §91.405 (a); 407 (a) (1); 409 (a) (2); 417(a) & (b): Maintenance Inspections These regulations require that an aircraft operator or owner shall "have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter...," and others shall inspect or maintain the aircraft in compliance with Part 43.
+Elevated Perspective LLC is not seeking an exemption for nighttime UAS operations.

+14 C.F.R. §91.405 (a); 407 (a) (1); 409 (a) (2); 417(a) & (b): Maintenance Inspections

+These regulations require that an aircraft operator or owner shall "have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter...," and others shall inspect or maintain the aircraft in compliance with Part 43.

-Given that these sections and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply to Dronenautix operations.
+Given that these sections and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply to Elevated Perspective operations.
 Maintenance will be accomplished by the operator.
 An equivalent level of safety will be achieved because the UASs are limited in size, will carry a small payload and operate only in restricted areas for limited periods of time.
-If mechanical issues arise, the

-UAS can land immediately and will be operating from no higher than 400 feet AGL.
-As provided in the FOSH, the operator will ensure that the UAS is in working order prior to flight, perform any required maintenance, and keep a log of any maintenance performed.
-Moreover, the operator is the person most familiar with the UAS and best suited to maintain it in an airworthy condition.
+If mechanical issues arise, the UAS can land immediately and will be operating from no higher than 400 feet AGL.
+The operator will ensure that the UAS is in working order prior to flight, perform any required maintenance, and perform a check to ensure the required repair was effective and that the UAS is in a safe and operable condition prior to additional flight.